 If you have burning during urination or detect an off odor, it could be a urinary tract infection, or UTI.
-The team at Spring Valley Internal Medicine in Washington, DC, and Bethesda, Maryland, diagnoses and treats this uncomfortable condition to help prevent complications such as a kidney infection.
+The team at Condrell Primary Care in Washington, DC, and Bethesda, Maryland, diagnoses and treats this uncomfortable condition to help prevent complications such as a kidney infection.
 If you have symptoms that suggest a UTI, call the nearest location or schedule using the online tool.

 A urinary tract infection is when any part of your urinary tract is infected with bacteria.
 Women are more likely than men to develop a UTI because they have a shorter urethra, which allows bacteria to reach the bladder more readily.